8 Advent Hymns and Their Corresponding Biblical Passages

 O Little Town of Bethlehem

 O Little Town of Bethlehem is one of those songs that brings to mind children’s musicals and Christmas plays.
-When it comes to a scriptural reference, the ironic thing is that it doesn’t really come from the New Testament.
-Instead, the main scriptural reference for O Little Town of Bethlehem is an Old Testament prophecy in Micah 5:2
+When it comes to a scriptural reference, it’s ironic that it doesn’t come from the New Testament.
+Instead, the main scriptural reference for O Little Town of Bethlehem is an Old Testament prophecy in Micah 5:2.

 “But you, Bethlehem Ephrathah, though you are small among the clans of Judah, out of you will come for me one who will be ruler over Israel, whose origins are from of old, from ancient times.”